Bleaching agents are among the most overlooked alternatives when homeowners need to clean their old wood furniture, floors, or decking areas.

-Plus, if you are not careful it can weaken the structure of the wood that can cause wood to get damaged soon.
+Plus, if you are not careful it can weaken the structure of the wood which can cause wood to get damaged soon.

 Bleach when used properly and in small quantities acts as a wonderful remedy to fix dull water stains on wood surfaces like your oak table or hardwood floors.

-Also, it’s effective enough to lighten (or remove) stain, dye colors, and even rust stains from the wood.
+Also, it’s effective enough to lighten (or remove) stains, dye colors, and even rust stains from the wood.